harvardnlp/sent-conv-torch/README.md

 Then run:

-    python make_hdf5.py /path/to/word2vec.bin custom /path/to/train/data
+    python preprocess.py custom /path/to/word2vec.bin --train /path/to/train/data --test /path/to/test/data --dev /path/to/dev/data

+The output file's name can be set with the flag `--custom_name` (default is named custom).

 ## Running torch

-Training is done with 10-fold cross-validation and 25 epochs.
+Training is typically done with 10-fold cross-validation and 25 epochs.
 If the data set comes with a test set, we don't do cross validation (but split training data 90/10 for the dev set).
-If the data comes with the dev set, we don't do additional preprocessing.
+If the data comes with the dev set, we don't do the split for train/dev.

 There are four main model architectures we implemented, as described in Kim (2014): `rand, static, nonstatic, multichannel`.
   * `rand` initializes the word embeddings randomly and learns them.